avaneev/prvhash/README.md

 Obviously, this example does not scale well with sequence length, such "coarse" programming can be easily detected, but it passes `PractRand`'s 1KB threshold without fail.

-It is fairly easy to infrequently inject entropy so that PRNG produces required values after a required number of output bytes.
+However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed.

 ## Other ##